flemish4/RoboPorter/simulator/README.md

   The algorithm functions are currently called as part of a loop.
 They should really be executed concurrently.
+I am working on this........

   - Desc      : A simulator tool writen in python using pygame.
 Designed to allow testing of navigation and mapping algorithms.
   - Guide  :